 - Round doorknobs – lever-style is best!

-- Coat hooks that are placed too high in bathroom stalls – lower them, especially in accessible stalls.
+- Coat hooks that are placed too high in bathroom stalls – lower them, especially in universal stalls.

 - Cabinets under the sink.
 This restricts a wheelchair from pulling up to the sink area.

 The amendments will come into effect on January 1, 2015.
 It mainly applies to newly constructed buildings and existing buildings that will undergo extensive renovation.
 These are in addition to existing Ontario building codes.

 Barrier-free path of travel: includes new requirements for power-door operators at entrances & vestibule entrances; updated door width, passing hall space, and curb ramp dimensions;